Asymptotics of relative heat traces and determinants on open surfaces of finite area: Relative determinants on surfaces with asymptotically cusp ends

-Note that we only need to require that the function $\varphi$ and its derivatives up to order two, have a decay of order $19$ at infinity.
+Note that we only need to require that the function $\varphi$ and its derivatives up to order two, have a decay of order $11$ at infinity.
 The definition of $\det(\Delta_{h},\Delta_{g})$ is done in the same way.

-\section{Polyakov's formula for the relative determinant.
+\subsection{Polyakov's formula for the relative determinant.
 Extremals}

 In \cite{OPS1} the authors proved that on compact surfaces, with and without boundary and under suitable restrictions, the regularized determinant of the Laplace operator has an extremum.
-In this section we discuss the generalization of the extremal property of determinants given by OPS to certain cases of surfaces with asymptotically cusp ends.
+In this section we discuss the gene\-ra\-li\-zation of the extremal property of determinants given by OPS to certain cases of surfaces with asymptotically cusp ends.
 The main tool to study extremal properties of determinants is Polyakov's formula that relates the determinant of a given metric to the determinant of a conformal perturbation of it.
 The formula obtained here for relative determinants is the same as the one for regularized determinants on compact surfaces given in \cite{OPS1}.
-The proof of the variational formula and Polyakov's formula follows the main lines of the corresponding proof in \cite{OPS1} but we focus in the technical details that allow us to perform each step in the main proof.
+The proofs of the variational formula and of Polyakov's formula follow the main lines of the corresponding proofs in \cite{OPS1} but we focus in the technical details that allow us to perform each step in the main proof.

-\subsection{Polyakov's formula}
+\subsubsection{Polyakov's formula}